 In rare cases, we may order an imaging scan — such as an MRI or CT scan — to examine the brain for possible bleeding or swelling in the skull.

-At the Andrews Institute, we are committed to helping your child return safely to normal activities like sports and play.
-We offer a wide variety of minimally invasive treatment options that restore joint function and promote fast healing and quick recovery.
+At the Children's Health Andrews Institute, we are committed to helping your child return safely to normal activities like sports and play.
+Our sports concussion experts customize treatment plans based on each child’s symptoms and test results.
+Learn more about our Sports Concussion Program.

 How can I prevent my child from getting a concussion?